 - 4.25 Accidents in RMAA works have become a source of growing concern in recent years and the volume of RMAA works continued to increase.
-In 2013, LD, in collaboration with OSHC, continued to implement the two-year publicity campaign launched in 2012 to remind contractors and workers that safety came first while carrying out RMAA works, electrical work and working at height.
-Other major publicity activities included broadcasting Announcements in the Public Interest on television/radio/mobile media, staging roving exhibitions, publishing feature articles in newspapers and on the LD website, publishing leaflets and disseminating safety messages to contractors, employers and employees through various means. - 4.26 To improve the safety performance of construction industry, we organised a Work-at-Height Safety Forum in April 2013 in which representatives of trade associations, workers' unions and professional bodies as well as other participants shared their valuable views on how to enhance work-at-height safety.
-The Forum attracted over 550 participants.
-Besides, LD and OSHC jointly launched a mobile working platform sponsorship scheme for small and medium-sized enterprises (SMEs) to enhance the OSH standard of the industry.
-As at end of 2013, over 1 000 applications were received with 820 approved, benefiting over 9 700 workers. - 4.27 LD continued to operate jointly with OSHC various sponsorship schemes to encourage SMEs to use proper safety equipment.
-These included the Sponsorship Scheme for Work-at-height Fall Arresting Equipment for Renovation and Maintenance Work for SMEs and the Reversing Video Device Sponsorship Scheme for Heavy Vehicles on Construction Sites. - 4.28 LD and OSHC continued the scheme on RMAA safety accreditation in 2013.
+In 2014, LD, in collaboration with OSHC, launched the two-year publicity campaign to remind contractors and workers to pay special attention to safety while carrying out RMAA works, electrical work and working at height.
+Other major publicity activities included broadcasting Announcements in the Public Interest (APIs) on television/radio/mobile media, staging roving exhibitions, publishing feature articles in newspapers and on the LD website, publishing leaflets and disseminating safety messages to contractors, employers and employees through various means.
+We produced a new Radio API and a TV API on unsafe use of ladder for broadcast in 2014. - 4.26 To improve the safety performance of construction industry, we organised a RMAA Safety Conference in February 2014 and a series of thematic safety seminars including mobile crane operation, tunneling works, working-at-height and electrical work to engage industry stakeholders in exploring means to further enhance the construction safety standard of the industry players.
+Besides, LD and OSHC jointly launched a mobile working platform sponsorship scheme for small and medium-sized enterprises (SMEs) to enhance the OSH standard of the industry in 2013.
+As at end of 2014, over 1 700 applications were received with 1 582 approved, benefiting over 17 000 workers. - 4.27 LD continued to operate jointly with OSHC the sponsorship scheme for Workat-height Fall Arresting Equipment for Renovation and Maintenance Work for SMEs to encourage them to use proper safety equipment.

+- 4.28 LD and OSHC continued the scheme on RMAA safety accreditation in 2014.
 It enhances the OSH standard of the industry through the auditing of safety management system, training and subsidising SMEs to purchase fall arresting equipment and related facilities.
 The Employees' Compensation Insurance Residual Scheme Bureau undertook to offer insurance premium discount to accredited contractors, and thus provides financial incentives for enterprises to continuously improve their occupational safety performance. - 4.29 The Occupational Safety Charter, launched jointly with OSHC since 1996 to promote the spirit of "shared responsibility" in workplace safety and health, sets out a safety management framework for employers and employees to work together to create a safe and healthy working environment.
-By the end of 2013, 1 215 organisations, including public utilities companies, industrial and non-industrial establishments, banks, construction companies, unions, associations and community organisations, had subscribed to the Occupational Safety Charter.
+By the end of 2014, 1 222 organisations, including public utilities companies, industrial and non-industrial establishments, banks, construction companies, unions, associations and community organisations, had subscribed to the Occupational Safety Charter.